jychia/GrabAITraffic/README.md

 ```

 ## Results analysis and further potential improvements
 A big weakness for this model is the prediction method, where it only predicts 1 future plot, and the prediction is then being fed back into the model to predict subsequent plot.
-This method produces a highly accurate T+1 predictions, but accuracy of predictions drops rapidly until T+5.
+This method produces an accurate T+1 predictions, but accuracy of predictions drops rapidly until T+5.
 This is because the error gets amplified for every prediction iteration.

 An alternative way to resolve this is to prepare the training data and model to predict 5 future plots together at once.
 That means, to feed T-96 to T as input data, then the training results would be T-91 to T+5.
 This method would possibly eliminate this problem.
 However, due to the long training time for this model and resource limitation, I do not have sufficient time to test this method out before the deadline.